kohesive/solr-undertow/README.md

 This application launches a Solr WAR file as a standalone server running a high performance HTTP front-end based on [undertow.io](http://undertow.io) (the engine behind WildFly, the new JBoss).
 It has no features of an application server, does nothing more than load Solr servlets and also service the Admin UI.
 It is production-quality for a stand-alone Solr server.

+**NOTE:** Be sure to read the section below entitled "HTTP IO and Worker threads" since the defaults are very conservative.

 #### Usage

 Usage is simple, you only need a configuration file and a Solr WAR: